 - PresentationsPowerPoint vs. Keynote vs. Google Slides: What Is the Best Presentation Software?Laura Spencer

-- Presentations15+ Best Presentation Software Alternatives to PowerPoint (of 2017)Laura Spencer
+- Presentations20 Best Presentation Making Software Alternatives to PowerPoint (2019)Laura Spencer